fastflow/fastflow/README.md

 ## FastFlow History
 The FastFlow project started in the beginning of 2010 by Massimo Torquati (University of Pisa) and Marco Aldinucci (University of Turin).
 Over the years several other people (mainly from the Parallel Computing Groups of the University of Pisa and Turin) contributed with ideas and code to the development of the project.
 FastFlow has been used as run-time system in three EU founded research projects: ParaPhrase, REPARA and RePhrase.
+Currently is one of the tools used in the Euro-HPC project TEXTAROSSA.

+More info about FastFlow and its parallel building blocks can be found here:
+Massimo Torquati (Pisa, PhD Thesis) "Harnessing Parallelism in Multi/Many-Cores with Streams and Parallel Patterns"

 ## About the License
 From version 3.0.1, FastFlow is released with a dual license: <strong>LGPL-3</strong> and <strong>MIT</strong>.